microsoft/azurelinux/toolkit/docs/building/building.md

 #### `SOURCE_URL=...`

 > URL to download unavailable source files from when creating `*.src.rpm` files prior to build.
 Only one URL can be set at a time; there is no support for a list of multiple source URLs.

+#### `SOURCE_CACHE_DIR=...`

+> Path to a local folder for cached remote sources.
+The `srpmpacker` tool will search this directory before attempting to download sources remotely.
+The `srpmpacker` tool will copy remotely downloaded sources into this folder.

 #### `PACKAGE_URL_LIST=...`